userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

   * to do whatever you like

 In previous example we made a simple HTTP server with some dynamic configs set in stone.
 To make the dynamic configs dynamic for real the following steps should be done:
+* components::DynamicConfigClientUpdater and components::DynamicConfigClient
-* components::TaxiConfigClientUpdater and components::TaxiConfigClient components should be added to the service component list
+  components should be added to the service component list
 * the above components should be configured to retrieve dynamic configs from the configuration service:

 ```
     # yaml